srikxcipher/secure-file-sharing-system/README.md

-# Secure File Sharing System using DES and Diffie Hellman Algo.
+# Secure File Sharing System using DES and Diffie Hellman Algorithm.

 ---
 <!--